 The park has river access for kayaks and canoes and a public access boat ramp.
 Additionally, fishing and anglers enjoy visiting here and casting a line.

-This park is an oasis in the city and a great place to enjoy the outdoors.
+Discovery Park is an oasis in the city and a great place to enjoy the outdoors.
 It’s also a popular spot for birdwatching.

 See Related: Best National Parks in the USA to Visit